Too hurt for Spinal Flow Yoga?

 or aren’t sure?

-Spinal Flow Yoga is specifically designed to eliminate the overwhelming majority (about 90%) of neck and back pain.
-Particularly the kind known as chronic, recurrent, mechanical, and/or non-specific neck and back pain, or what I prefer to call Basic Spine Pain .
+Spinal Flow Yoga is specifically designed to eliminate the overwhelming majority (90% or more) of neck and back pain.
+Particularly the kind known as chronic, recurrent, mechanical, and/or non-specific neck and back pain, what I prefer to call Basic Spine Pain.
 This is often the pain that your doctor, physical therapist, chiropractor, is taught to say is “normal” and something we must learn to live with.
 While living with this “normal pain” many end with needless misery, resulting in the number one source of disability worldwide.
 That said, with spine pain being so prevalent, the remaining 10% are still a substantial number of people.
 I’m hoping this page will offer guidance as to whether or not you are on the typical degenerative cascade of basic spine pain, and for a few, potentially lifesaving advice, helping any ten percenters know what their best move is.

 It’s also important if I can lessen anxiety.
 Knowing you are one of the 90%, prevents angst that things are worse than they are, and brings peace of mind.
 One fact that should help is that if you are coming to Spinal Flow Yoga looking for an active fix for your pain, as opposed to visiting an emergency room, that in itself is a very good sign.
 So while maybe 10% of people in the general population with neck and back pain are not immediately good candidates for Spinal Flow Yoga, the very fact that you are reading this makes it more than 90% probable that you are not in that 10%.
 The following groups are not exhaustive, but are what I think will be most inclusive and understandable.
 If in doubt, of course, see your doctor.
 I’m dividing this into three groups, red flags, bad timing, and boiled frogs.